jaeseokcho1/jaeseokcho8/content/authors/admin/_index.md

 I am interested in civil wars, international conflicts, and international institutions, with a focus on factors related to civil war recurrence.
 I am currently working on a project that explores the relationship between granting amnesty and the durability of civil war power-sharing agreements.

-In addition to the topics mentioned above, I am also interested in data generated from social networks.
-My other current project examines the relationship between individuals’ Twitter usage and their political ideology using Congressional Twitter data.
+I am also interested in data generated from social networks, which examines the relationship between individuals’ Twitter usage and their political ideology using Congressional Twitter data.

+Regionally, I am interested in East Asia.
+My other current project examines the relationship between foreign aid and the probability of interstate conflicts using the case of territorial disputes in the South China Sea.